newrelic-experimental/newrelic-sketch-java/Indexer.md

 | 1000     | 2.7169      |
 | infinity | 2.7182 ...  |

 As shown above, the sequence is always below 4.
-This we have proven that linear bucket width is smaller than log bucket width.
+Thus we have proven that linear bucket width is smaller than log bucket width.